Gardening Advice

 How to protect your vegetables and herbs from pests

 While having an indoor vegetable garden system surely eliminates most of the pests you would have to deal with normally, protection is still quite important if you want to enjoy healthy herbs and vegetables.
-For example, curl grubs are one of the most invasive pests in Australia, that will not care your garden is on the inside.
+For example, curl grubs are one of the most invasive pests in Australia, they will not care if your garden is on the inside.
 They will find a way to your plants and destroy them.

 If you don’t want this to happen, here are some general tips and tricks that will repel pests from your indoor garden.
 And if you want a more thorough guide on curl grubs, click here.